University of Redlands: School of Education

 The oldest graduate division within the university, the School of Education was founded in 1924.
 As of 2006, it serves 516 students in graduate coursework, with 17 full-time professors and 30 adjunct professors.

 Geared primarily to the working professional, the School also partners with the College of Arts and Sciences to offer undergraduates a chance to earn their teaching credential.
 The School offers master's degrees in learning and teaching, curriculum and instruction, clinical mental health counseling, school counseling, educational administration, and higher education, as well a number of credentials: Preliminary Teaching Credential (multiple or single subject), Education Specialist Teaching Credential, Pupil Personnel Services Credential—School Counseling, Preliminary Administrative Services Credential (Tier 1), and Clear Administrative Services Credential (Tier II).
 In addition, a Doctorate in Leadership for Educational Justice (Ed.D.), the university's only doctoral program, is grounded in theories of social justice and a commitment to ensuring equity for students from all backgrounds.

 In 2001, the School of Education partnered with the Lewis Center for Educational Research in Apple Valley, California to offer Preliminary Teaching Credentials onsite and serve Apple Valley and the surrounding high desert communities.
 In 2008, the University of Redlands School of Education expanded to a second regional campus in Orange County.
 In 2012, the School began offering programs in Temecula and Rancho Cucamonga.
 Programs are also planned on the university's new campus in Marin County, California.

-Center for Educational Justice

-The Center for Educational Justice (CEJ) sponsors institutes, symposia, workshops, and other educational efforts.
-Topics relate to social advocacy, research, policy development, and professional training on equity, fairness, care, respect, and critical consciousness of broader societal inequities.

-The center was founded in 2005, and is currently under the direction of Dr. Jose Lalas.